kurotom/getpycomic/README.md

 Searches and obtains the manga/comic images and generates a *CBZ* file.
 Allows to group the chapters by volumes.

-By default, it compiles 6 chapters per volume or if you want to know the volumes and chapters.
-For more information on chapters by volume, [https://comick.io](https://comick.io).
+By default, it uses 6 chapters per volume or if you want to know the volumes and chapters you can consult that information at [https://comick.io](https://comick.io).

 It also allows to convert directories with manga/comic images into CBZ files.
 Internal directory structure you must have: